 When we go on a trip, we always bring bars.
-Michelle is really the one that eats these though.
+Michelle is the one who eats these though.
 She recommends that ones that do not have chocolate in them so you don’t have to worry about them melting.
-Lara Bars are a top pick because the clean ingredients and they have a small travel size bar which you can eat close to meals without ruining your meal.
+Lara Bars are a top pick because of the clean ingredients and they have a small travel-size bar which you can eat close to meals without ruining your meal.
 RX Bars are another favorite because they provide a complete protein using a few simple ingredients.

-A recent addition to our favorite travel snacks are the 100 calorie Justin’s peanut and almond butter packets.
-You can pack an apple for an easy to pack healthy and filling snack that gives you energy.
+A recent addition to our favorite travel snacks is the 100-calorie Justin’s peanut and almond butter packets.
+You can pack an apple for an easy, healthy and filling snack that gives you energy.

 The Fun Snacks

-We both really like gummy bears and sour gummy worms for a bit of a sugary pick me up.
+We both like gummy bears and sour gummy worms for a bit of a sugary pick-me-up.
 We also get fruit snacks and fruit leather which have a little more nutritional value.
-One of my top picks I always try to travel with are peanut butter M&Ms.
+One of my top picks I always try to travel with is peanut butter M&Ms.